-- 15. Discharge of contaminants into environment - (1) No person may discharge any - a) Contaminant or water into water; or - b) Contaminant onto or into land in circumstances which may result in that contaminant (or any other contaminant emanating as a result of natural processes from that contaminant) entering water; or - c) Contaminant from any industrial or trade premises into air; or - Contaminant from any industrial or trade premises onto or into land - unless the discharge is expressly allowed by a rule in a regional plan and in any relevant proposed regional plan, a resource consent, or regulations.
+- 15. Discharge of contaminants into environment - (1) No person may discharge any - a) Contaminant or water into water; or - Contaminant onto or into land in circumstances which may result in that contaminant (or any other contaminant emanating as a result of natural processes from that contaminant) entering water; or - Contaminant from any industrial or trade premises into air; or - d) Contaminant from any industrial or trade premises onto or into land - unless the discharge is expressly allowed by a rule in a regional plan and in any relevant in a manner that contravenes a rule in a regional plan or proposed regional plan unless the discharge is expressly allowed by a resource consent or allowed by Section 20A (certain existing lawful activities allowed).